 In November 1979, Dankwart Koehler, a local photographer, acted on a desire to start a new camera club in the northern Monmouth County area.
 Along with the support of two other photographers, Gary Slawsky and Joanne Brody, and a list of people who might be interested, Dankwart sent an invitation to attend the first meeting of the new “Hazlet Camera Club.”
 The initial meeting location for the new club was an attic space in the old Hazlet fire house on Holmdel Road next to the train station.
-A program for the first club year was generated, including lectures by club members and outside speakers and contests.
-Obviously, the structure of club programs has not changed much since those early dates–with time, however, field trips and club exhibits were added to the club’s activities.
+A program for the first club year was generated, including lectures by club members and outside speakers and critiques of member submitted images.
+The structure of club’s programs haveevolved from those early days and now include field trips, four “User Groups”, a social “hour”, a year end dinner and exhibits.

 As the club had moved away from the Hazlet area, it changed its name to Monmouth Camera Club.
 Our next meeting location was the Holmdel Community United Church where we ‘lived’ for a few years, until our membership grew to 50.
 We then moved to our present location at the Reformed Church in Colts Neck.
-Fortunately, the large room in this church has accommodated our growing membership.
-Today (June 2011) we have nearly 150 members and still fit the space nicely.
+Fortunately, the large room in this church has accommodated our growing membership of 125.

 Presidents through the years: